-- 3.1 The pay grade and the terms and conditions that are applied to each post are determined through the process of job evaluation.
-Both Hay and National Joint Council (NJC) schemes are in operation in the Council.
-The key principles underlying the application of job evaluation in the Borough Council are: - Consistently application to ensure fairness; - Application by appropriately trained and experienced employees; - Openness and transparency to ensure accessibility for employees and their representatives; - Incorporation of the principle of equal pay for work of equal value. - 3.2 The pay grade of posts on Hay terms and conditions (ie. Director and Head of Service posts) will be in accordance with Senior Manager/Corporate Director pay grades on the locally agreed pay structures as at 1 April 2015. - 3.3 The pay grade of the rest of the workforce (all staff other than Chief Officers) will be in accordance with pay grades 1-11 on locally agreed pay structures as at 1 April 2015. - 3.4 Starting salary for all appointments (new recruits, employees who transfer within the organisation and employees promoted) is the first point of the new grade.
-In exceptional circumstances (which must be demonstrated by business case), starting salary above the minimum will be approved.
-This occurs in cases where it is necessary to meet an existing salary and the candidate can demonstrate a level of skills and experience that is comparable to existing employees who have progressed through the grade.
+- 3.1 The pay grade and terms and conditions that are applied to each post are determined through the process of job evaluation.
+Both Hay and National Joint Council (NJC) schemes are used.
+The key principles underlying the application of job evaluation in the Borough Council are: - Consistency of application to ensure fairness; - Application by appropriately trained and experienced employees; - Openness and transparency to ensure accessibility for employees and their representatives; - Incorporation of the principle of equal pay for work of equal value. - 3.2 The pay grade of posts on Hay terms and conditions, (notably the Monitoring Officer Directors and Heads of Service posts) will be in accordance with Senior Manager/Corporate Director pay grades on the locally agreed pay structures, which were established on 1 April 2015. - 3.3 The pay grade of the rest of the workforce (all staff other than Chief Officers) will be in accordance with pay grades 1-11 on locally agreed pay structures, also established on 1 April 2015. - 3.4 Starting salary for all appointments (new recruits, employees who transfer within the organisation and employees promoted) is the first point of the new grade.
+In exceptional circumstances (which must be demonstrated by a business case), starting salary above the minimum will be approved.
+This occurs in cases where it is necessary to meet an existing salary and the candidate can demonstrate a level of skill and experience that is comparable to existing employees who have progressed through the grade.